Last updated: 27 November 2020

 At the end of May, we launched a quick response unit in the Ras Al-Nabaa and Basta neighbourhoods in Beirut to support vulnerable people, where 70 people confirmed to have COVID-19 had been previously identified.
 MSF provided information to suspected and confirmed COVID-19 patients on their health condition, and also general health awareness sessions and mental health support.
 Over the course of 10 days, our teams took more than 200 swab samples of suspected cases in the Basta area for testing.

 In Al-Hol camp, our teams have identified 1,900 people who are particularly vulnerable to COVID-19, (due to having conditions such as diabetes, hypertension, or asthma).
-MSF teams are supporting them as much as possible with the medicines they need, as well as with soap and other essential items, and by providing targeted health awareness messages inside the camp.
+MSF teams are supporting them as per their individual needs.
+WHO’s COVID-19 treatment facility in the camp continues to provide concerning levels of quality of care, and each patient referred by MSF is followed up on regularly by MSF staff.
+However, there have not been significant numbers of positive COVID-19 cases in the camp to date.

 In northeast Syria, we provided training and preparedness measures in Al-Hassakeh National hospital.
 This included creating a 48-bed isolation ward, introducing surveillance measures, identifying and treating people with COVID-19, and patient flow and triage processes.
 We provided training on infection prevention and control measures and personal protective equipment usage training.